cmdruid/crypto-sessions/README.md

 ```

 When sending a request, `yourSecretKey` is used to perform the following:
-  1. Sign the full URL of the request (including query strings).
+  * For `GET` : Hash/sign the full URL of the request (including query string).
-  2. Sign a sha256 hash digest of res.body contents (POST only).
+  * For `POST`: Hash/sign a sha256 hash digest of res.body contents.
+  * For `POST`: Encrypt the res.body contents using the peerPublicKey.
-  3. Provide a compressed public key for verification and encryption.
+  * Provide a compressed public key for decryption and verification.

 The `peerPublicKey` is used to encrypt the outgoing payload
 and signature, plus decrypt and verify the incoming response.

-You can use the `encode` and `decode` methods on the `CryptoSession` object to establish an end-to-end encrypted and signed connection directly with another peer (ex. over websockets or nostr :-)), or your can use it to authenticate with a traditional HTTP server via a middleware function.
+You can use the `encode` and `decode` methods on the `CryptoSession` object to establish end-to-end signed and encrypted connection with another peer (ex. via websockets or nostr :-)), or your can use it to authenticate with a traditional HTTP server via a middleware function.

 ### Server Middleware